The Christian and Church Attendance

 Church is a place where Christian members love (1 John 4:12), encourage (Hebrews 3:13), motivate (Hebrews 10:24), serve (Galatians 5:13), teach (Romans 15:14), and fellowship with one another (Ephesians 4:32).
 You can’t have a body without the members.
 Likewise, the church body has to have all of its “body parts” or Christian members for it to grow spiritually and prosper.

-About the importance of the members in the church body, Paul wrote, “For in fact the body is not one member but many.
+About the importance of the members to be a part of the church body, Paul wrote, “For in fact the body is not one member but many.
 If the foot should say, “Because I am not a hand, I am not of the body,” is it therefore not of the body?
 And if the ear should say, “Because I am not an eye, I am not of the body,” is it therefore not of the body?
 If the whole body were an eye, where would be the hearing?
 If the whole were hearing, where would be the smelling?
 But now God has set the members, each one of them, in the body just as He pleased.
 And if they were all one member, where would the body be?
 But now indeed there are many members, yet one body” (1 Corinthians 12:14-20).

 In His service,